khaleel1103/new-repository-tday8/created-file.md

-these file is created for the cloning the repository to the local. these the file cloned and pull the changed made.
+These file is created for the cloning the repository to the local.
+These the file cloned and pull the changed made.
+These line is add from local git. to check the push.